1971 Pakistan Military Officers' Revolt: The mutiny

-Reaction and aftermath
+Aftermath and Reactions

-Abdul Hamid Khan was rushed out of the auditorium and sought advice from Major General A.O.
-Mitha, who stated that he could deploy Special Service Group troops to prevent a potential takeover by 6 Division but there were not enough troops.
-A.O.
-Mitha then reached out to Ali suggesting that Abdul Hamid Khan should take over from Yahya Khan.
-Ali refused stating that Hamid was too close to Yahya Khan and was just as responsible for the loss of East Pakistan.
+General Abdul Hamid Khan was rushed out of the auditorium and sought advice from Major General Abu Bakr Osman Mitha, who stated that he could deploy Special Service Group troops to prevent a potential takeover by 6 Division but there were not enough troops.
+Major General Abu Bakr Osman Mitha then reached out to Brigadier Ali suggesting that Abdul Hamid Khan should take over from Yahya Khan.
+Brigadier Ali refused stating that Hamid was too close to Yahya Khan and was just as responsible for the loss of East Pakistan.
+Lt Gen. S. G. M. M. Peerzada, Principal Staff Officer to Yahya Khan, is said to have ordered SSG commandos to carry out an air assault on the Mangla HQ and arrest F. B. Ali and other officers.
+The order was refused as it was not possible.

-Meanwhile, the reports of near mutiny in Gujranwala prompted Gul Hassan Khan and Air Marshal Abdur Rahim Khan to go to Yahya Khan, telling him to resign.
+Meanwhile, the reports of near mutiny in Gujranwala prompted Gul Hassan Khan and Air Marshal Abdur Rahim Khan to go to Yahya Khan, requesting him to resign.
 Abdur Rahim Khan had threatened to bring in the Pakistan Air Force to back the mutiny while General Hassan told Yahya that the junior brass of the Army were also not happy with him.
 A Pakistan International Airlines flight was sent to fetch Zulfikar Ali Bhutto from New York City, where he was presenting Pakistan's case before the United Nations Security Council on the East Pakistan Crisis.
 Bhutto returned home on 18 December 1971.
-On 20 December, he was taken to the President House in Rawalpindi, where he took over two positions from Yahya Khan, one as president and the other as the first civilian Chief Martial Law Administrator.
+On 20 December, he was taken to the President House in Rawalpindi, where he took over two positions from Yahya Khan, one as the President (a position which had been under the control of the military since 1958) and the other as the first civilian Chief Martial Law Administrator.

 Within hours of Yahya Khan stepping down, President Bhutto reversed the Judge Advocate General Branch's verdict against East Pakistani leader Sheikh Mujibur Rahman and instead released him, allowing him to fly to London.
 President Bhutto also issued orders for the house arrest of Yahya, the man who imprisoned Mujib in the first place.
 Both actions made news headlines around the world.